 12 - Use Coupons & Vouchers

 You can find coupons in magazines, newspapers, and even online - if you have some extra time on your hands, emailing companies, telling them how much you love their brands, more often than not gains a reply with free coupons in to use against their products.
-You can also get voucher codes for lots of online Grocery Delivery companies, to help save even more cash.
+You can also get Seasonal Picks for lots of online Grocery Delivery companies, to help save even more cash.

 13 - Shop Around